| RESIDENTIAL

 day.
 Whatever the reason, few realised that he had quietly changed the most

+fundamental rule of the property market.
 Property is 'location, location, location'.
 More than anything else,

 location decides the value of a property.
 With the right location, a shop will